Cydhra/coraxlib/docs/coraxlib.md

 - Likelihood
 - Probability Matrices (P-matrices)

-In order to calculate the likelihood of a tree from scratch only Probability Matrices, Partials, and Likelihood routines are required.
+In order to calculate the likelihood of a tree from scratch only Probability Matrices, CLVS, and Likelihood routines are required.
 The Derivatives portion of calculation is used for optimization of the branch lengths of the tree.

 A sample tree inference cycle might be: